nilangi-ediri/HTTP-Web-Proxy-Server/README.md

 # 🧠 Programming Assignment 1: HTTP Web Proxy (Python-Based)

-Welcome to my submission for **Programming Assignment 1**, where I implemented a fully functional **HTTP Web Proxy Server** in Python.
-This proxy can handle caching, redirections, and even prefetching of linked resources — all aligned with **RFC 2616** standards.
+Welcome to my submission for **Programming Assignment 1**, where I built a feature-rich **HTTP Web Proxy Server** using Python 🐍.
+This project demonstrates HTTP request handling, response forwarding, caching mechanisms, redirection logic, and more — following the standards outlined in **RFC 2616**.

 ---

 ## 📁 Files Included

-- `Proxy.py` – Core implementation of a caching HTTP web proxy 🧱
+- `Proxy.py` 🧱 – Core HTTP proxy implementation with caching and redirection
-- `Proxy-bonus.py` – Extended version with extra features like port parsing, Expires header support, and resource prefetching ⚡
+- `Proxy-bonus.py` ⚡ – Bonus version with support for ports, `Expires` header, and prefetching

 ---

-## 🧩 Core Functionality (Common to Both Versions)

-### 1. Server Initialization
-- Sets up a TCP socket that listens for client (browser) connections on a specified host and port.

-### 2. Handling Client Requests
-- Receives the HTTP request.
-- Parses the method, URI, and HTTP version.
-- Strips protocol and parent directory changes from the URI.
-- Extracts hostname and resource path.

-### 3. Cache Check
-- Generates a local file path to check for cached response.
-- If found, it checks whether the response is still fresh:
-  - In `Proxy.py`: only `max-age` is used.
-  - In `Proxy-bonus.py`: both `max-age` and `Expires` headers are considered.
-- If fresh, returns cached response to the client.
-- Adds warning `113 Heuristic Expiration` if cache age > 24 hours.

-### 4. Cache Miss or Expired Cache
-- Connects to the origin server.
-- Sends the original request.
-- Receives the response.

-### 5. Redirection Handling
-- Detects `301 Moved Permanently` or `302 Found`.
-- Extracts the `Location` header.
-- Updates URI and restarts request process.
-- In the implementation:
-  - **301 responses** are cached if allowed by the cache-control header.
-  - **302 responses** are *not* cached by default, unless explicitly allowed.

-### 6. Cache Storage
-- Checks if `Cache-Control: max-age` is available.
-- If caching is allowed:
-  - Stores the response in a file.
-  - Writes a `.meta` file containing cache timestamp and `max-age`.

-### 7. Finalize
-- Sends the response to the client.
-- Closes sockets and resets flags for the next connection.
+## 🧩 Core Features (Implemented in Both Versions)

+### 🔧 1.
+Server Initialization
+- 🖧 Creates a TCP socket
+- 🎯 Binds to the given IP and port
+- 📡 Listens for incoming client (browser) requests

+### 📥 2.
+Handling Client Requests
+- 📝 Receives and parses HTTP requests
+- 🔍 Extracts method, URI, and HTTP version
+- ✂️ Cleans URI of protocols and unsafe path references (e.g., `/..`)
+- 🌐 Separates hostname and requested resource

+### 💾 3.
+Cache Check
+- 🗂️ Constructs a path to the local cache
+- 🕵️ Checks for the file and its freshness:
+  - ✅ `Proxy.py`: Evaluates `max-age` only
+  - ✅ `Proxy-bonus.py`: Considers both `max-age` and `Expires` headers
+- ⚠️ Adds `Warning: 113 Heuristic Expiration` for cache older than 24 hours

+### 🔄 4.
+Cache Miss or Expired Cache
+- 🌍 Establishes connection to the origin server
+- 📤 Forwards the request
+- 📥 Retrieves the response from the server

+### 🚦 5.
+Redirection Handling
+- 🔁 Detects HTTP `301` and `302` responses
+- 📍 Extracts the new `Location` from headers
+- 🔄 Re-initiates request using updated URI
+- ✅ Caches 301 if allowed, ❌ skips caching 302 unless explicitly permitted

+### 💽 6.
+Cache Storage
+- 🧠 Inspects `Cache-Control: max-age`
+- 🏠 Saves response in local cache directory
+- 🗃️ Creates a `.meta` file to store timestamp and `max-age` for validation

+### 🧹 7.
+Finalization
+- 📬 Sends response back to the client
+- 🔒 Gracefully shuts down sockets and resets flags

 ---

-## 🔧 Additional Features in `Proxy-bonus.py`
+## 🌟 Bonus Features in `Proxy-bonus.py`

-### 1. Port Handling
+### 🔢 Port Handling
-- Supports URLs with non-default ports like `example.com:8080`.
+- 🔧 Extracts non-default ports like `example.com:8080` from URLs
+- 🔌 Connects to correct port on origin server

-### 2. `Expires` Header Support
+### ⏰ `Expires` Header Support
-- Parses and validates cached responses using the `Expires` header.
+- 📅 Parses `Expires` date and validates cache freshness accordingly
+- 🧠 Falls back to heuristics when no `max-age` or `Expires` is present

-### 3. Prefetching
+### 🚀 Prefetching Resources
-- Parses HTML content to find `href` and `src` attributes.
+- 🔗 Scans HTML content for linked resources (`href`, `src`)
-- Sends requests for these linked resources.
+- ⛓️ Sends preemptive GET requests to cache them for faster future access
-- Caches their responses for future use.
+- 💡 Improves performance by reducing subsequent load times

 ---

-## 📂 Directory Structure
+## 🗂️ Directory Structure

 ```
 ./<hostname>_<port>/<resource_path>